andbeck/dunhill_toarcian/README.md

 ## dunhill_toarcian
-Code to Reproduce Dunhill et al analysis of secondary extinctions in Toarcian food webs.
+Code to Reproduce Dunhill et al analysis of secondary extinctions in Toarcian food webs, submitted to Nature Ecology and Evolution for review.

 There are two sets of analysis (2 x scripts folders) and one shared data folder